Dimev/Realistic-Atmosphere-Godot-and-UE4/usage/ue4.md

 | height_mie     | height scale for mie, how high the mie scattering goes
 | steps_i        | primary ray steps, affects quality the most, 32 is a good default (more is better, but slower)
 | steps_l        | light ray steps, affects the sunset quality, 4 is the lowest before the quality becomes visibly worse (more is better, but slower)
-| intensity      | the light intensity, makes the atmosphere brighet
+| intensity      | the light intensity, makes the atmosphere brigher
+| density_multiplier | makes the atmosphere block more of the background
 | light_direction| the direction of the light (post process only, as it's not needed with the material version)
 | planet_position| where the atmosphere is, in world space (post process only)

+There's also a proportional version of the atmosphere.
+This makes most parameters dependant on the planet and atmo radius, making it easier to change the size of the atmosphere